adarshraj99/SQL/Basics.md

+* Structured Query Language.
+Developed by IBM in 1970.
+It can work on diffrent Databases like: MySQL, Oracle, PostgreSQL.
+* DBMS: DataBase is collections of organised and structured data controlled by a DataBase Management System.
 * Get Free DB for practice: db4free.net > signup > get creds on mail.
 * The SWL file types: .sql and .db
 * website : https://mockaroo.com/ can be used to generate data for practice